Fly or Lure Fishing for Trophy Pike

 Guides are fully trained in wilderness first aid/CPR and are masters in preparing a true North Canadian shore lunch from the morning’s catch.

 Fishing Hours: You’ll be guided a minimum of eight hours a day.
 In the evenings, you have the options of fishing from a canoe, fishing from shore near the Lodge, or paying a guide to fish additional hours.

 Fishing Equipment: The Lodge does not supply fishing tackle or the use of rods or reels.
-A detailed list of what to bring is provided in our confirmation packet.
+A comprehensive tackle and gear list is included in our confirmation packet.

 Fishing Licenses: are not included.
 A non-resident license runs about $100.00 CND.

 Trout Rock Lodge